molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-tv-642953.png
     -
         title: Queen's Thief series
-        review: The only books I read now.
+        review: I cannot emphasize enough how excellent this series is.
+Hands down without a doubt my favourite book series of all time.
         rating: 3
         link:
         type: Book
         icon: noun-book-10732.png
     -
         title: Lincoln in the Bardo
         review: Such an unusual structure!
 So unique!
 Really compelling and emotionally deep story.
-Enjoyed it.
+Enjoyed it, but don't remember a thing about it 2 years later.
         rating: 2
         link:
         type: Book